gospelin/gospelin/README.md

 Welcome to **Gospel Isaac** [(GIGO)](https://github.com/gospelin) Github Account.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently enrolled in the **ALX Software Engineering** Program.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 gospelin/gospelin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.